OvertureMaps/workshop/README.md

 1. Overture Addresses

-> [!WARNING] This is a much larger themem, so the query requires significantly more bandwidth.
+    > [!WARNING] This is a much larger theme, so the query requires significantly more bandwidth.
 The results should be the same as what's visualized on the documentation page: <https://docs.overturemaps.org/guides/addresses/>

     ```sql
     COPY(